ajaythakur3369/ajaythakur3369/README.md

 ### Hi there 👋

-I am Ajay Thakur, I am a Data Science Trainee at [AlmaBetter Edutech Private Limited](https://www.almabetter.com/).
+I'm Ajay Thakur, I'm a Data Science Trainee at [AlmaBetter Edutech Private Limited](https://www.almabetter.com/).
 I graduated from [Indian Institute of Information Technology Kota](https://iiitkota.ac.in/) with the degree of Bachelor of Technology in [Electronics and Communication Engineering](https://files.iiitkota.ac.in/pdf/ECE_UG_Syllabus_2021_New.pdf).
 I have a keen interest in Machine Learning, Deep Learning and Data Analytics.

 ### 😄 Pronouns